Keloid Removal in Miami Beach, FL

-A defining feature of a keloid scar is that the tissues continue to grow even after the initial wound has healed.
-Keloids usually become visible several months after a skin injury occurs.
-The scar tissue can then continue to grow for years afterward.
+A defining feature of a keloid scar is that the tissues continue to grow even after the original wound has healed.
+A keloid usually becomes visible several weeks after an injury, and the scar tissue can keep growing for several years afterward.

-Keloid scars are often a different color than a person’s skin and may be red, purple or pink.
-Typically, the edges of the scar are darker than the middle.
-The scar itself might feel rubbery and hard to the touch or it might feel like dough.
-In some cases, the scars are itchy or painful.
+A keloid scar is usually a different color than a person’s normal tissue and may be red, purplish, or pink.
+Usually, the edges of the scar are darker than the center.
+The scars themselves may be soft and rubbery, or they may be hard to the touch.
+Sometimes, the scars itch or hurt.

 What Causes Keloids?